 The Hausa of Ghana are virtually all Muslim.
 This is a high percentage in a country where a small percentage of the population is Islamic.
 Both the Qadiriyah brotherhood and the Tijaniyah order have followers there.
 Nevertheless, the religious practices of the Hausa have been mixed with local traditions.
 For example, they believe in a variety of spirits, both good and bad.
 Traditional rituals include making sacrificial offerings to the spirits and to the spirit possessed.
 Most rituals are performed by family members, but specialists are called upon to cure diseases.
 The Hausa priests, or malams, are thought to have the best charms.
 According to the malams, different magical formulas have different effects.
 The priests claim to have cures for every aspect of human concern.

-Today, there are only a few known believers among them.
+Today, there are only a few known believers among the Hausa.

 * Ask the Lord to send long term laborers to live among the Hausa and share the love of Christ with them.